 Family of Woman Killed by Uber Self-Driving Car File Wrongful Death Lawsuit

-February 5, 2019 – The city of Tempe, Arizona, has been named as the defendant in a lawsuit filed on behalf of a woman who was hit and killed last year by an Uber self driving car.
-49-year-old Elaine Herzberg was struck and killed by a Volvo sport utility vehicle (SUV) owned and operated by Uber Technologies on March 18, 2018, while it was in self-driving mode traveling north on Mill Avenue in Tempe.
+February 5, 2019 – 49-year-old Elaine Herzberg was struck and killed by a Volvo sport utility vehicle (SUV) owned and operated by Uber Technologies on March 18, 2018, while it was in self-driving mode traveling north on Mill Avenue in Tempe, according to BizJournals.
+Herzberg was not in a crosswalk when the accident occurred.

 Uber Reaches $20 Million Settlement in Class Action Alleging Text Message Spam